August 6, 2023

 Additionally, there can be consequential differences in usability.
 When reviewing solutions, it is necessary to understand important things like if there are device or technology requirements, and if will the user be asked to perform certain movements as they will lower completion rates.

-iProov technology delivers a number of key benefits:
+iProov technology delivers several key benefits:

-• Reduced operating costs: Minimize costs associated with manual processes and errors, and reduce associated fraud costs by assuring the customers are who they say they are.
+- Reduced operating costs: Minimize costs associated with manual processes and errors, and reduce associated fraud costs by assuring the customers are who they say they are.

-• Maximized completion rates: Top biometric solutions can deliver incredible completion rates – iProov’s are typically > 98% in production environments.
+- Maximized completion rates: Top biometric solutions can deliver incredible completion rates – iProov’s are typically > 98% in production environments.

-• The highest levels of security: A strong biometric solution can deliver unrivaled security. iProov is chosen by the world’s most security-conscious organizations – such as the Department of Homeland Security, UBS, and the UK Home Office – and other banks such as Knab and Rabobank for a reason.
+- The highest levels of security: A strong biometric solution can deliver unrivaled security. iProov is chosen by the world’s most security-conscious organizations – such as the Department of Homeland Security, UBS, and the UK Home Office – and other banks such as Knab and Rabobank for a reason.

-• True inclusivity, usability, and privacy: iProov technology is accessible regardless of age, gender, ethnicity and cognitive ability.
+- True inclusivity, usability, and privacy: iProov technology is accessible regardless of age, gender, ethnicity, and cognitive ability.
 The technology is passive and intuitive.
 The user does not have to smile or turn their head but authenticates by simply looking at their device.
 The more people that can use a solution, the greater reach it has.
 You can read more about how iProov biometric technology delivers data privacy here and how it delivers inclusivity & accessibility here.

-• Reduced risk of compliance penalties and reputational damage from negative publicity: Biometric technology enables banks to meet regulatory guidelines while reassuring customers, which can in turn protect the organization’s reputation.
+- Reduced risk of compliance penalties and reputational damage from negative publicity: Biometric technology enables banks to meet regulatory guidelines while reassuring customers, which can in turn protect the organization’s reputation.

-• Supported Compliance with regulations such as KYC and AML: Biometric technology supports KYC and AML compliance by delivering secure, robust customer onboarding and ongoing authentication.
+- Supported Compliance with regulations such as KYC and AML: Biometric technology supports KYC and AML compliance by delivering secure, robust customer onboarding and ongoing authentication.
 This reduces the costs and time taken for KYC and identity verification, removing much of the burden associated with the KYC/AML ecosystem for banks.

 Biometric Authentication and Verification Technology in Banking: Summary